 How SpeedCurve can help: You can start by creating separate dashboards for different stakeholders.
 Each dashboard contains only the graphs that are relevant to that stakeholder group.
 (We've also made it easy to share your dashboards and comparison videos, with "share" icons that give you URLs you can email or use on your wall monitor.)

 Performance budgets are an important tool for ensuring your site is delivering a great user experience. **The idea is to identify your most important metrics, then set thresholds for those metrics, and get alerts when those budget thresholds are crossed.

 As mentioned near the top of this post, there's no one-size-fits-all unicorn metric that will get everyone in your company excited about performance.
 This means there's no one-size-fits-all metric you should focus on for your performance budgets.
 Instead, your performance budgets can run a gamut that includes:

-> Someone in ops needs to know Time to First Byte so that they can investigate back-end issues.
+- Ops needs to know Time to First Byte so that they can investigate back-end issues.

-> Someone in your marketing team wants to know how quickly the page delivers the most important content from a user's perspective, so they might want to track the rendering of hero images.
+- Your marketing team wants to know how quickly the page delivers the most important content from a user's perspective, so they might want to track the rendering of hero images.

-> To make people accountable, give them ownership over their performance budgets and make sure they receive alerts when their budgets are exceeded.
+To make people accountable, give them ownership over their performance budgets and make sure they receive alerts when their budgets are exceeded.

 - Create performance budgets around specific metrics (e.g. page size, start render, custom metrics, etc.) for your pages, and send alerts – via email, Slack, and HipChat – when your numbers go out of bounds.
 Here's how Zillow uses SpeedCurve to create and enforce performance budgets.

 - Your Status dashboard lets you monitor and manage all your Synthetic and LUX performance budgets – and see budget violations – in one place.

 - Generate weekly email reports.
 Turn any Favorites dashboard into an email report that contains a week-over-week comparison of your data.